doyoubi/undermoon/README.md

 ##### Why server-side proxy?
-A server-side proxy is able to migrate the data and scale in a super fast way by using the `Redis Replication Protocol` and make it possible to have a better control of full sync in replication.
+A server-side proxy is able to migrate the data and scale in a super fast way by using some customized migration protocols.

 ## Quick Tour Examples
 Requirements: